What does MiCA mean for crypto users in Europe

 Key provisions of MiCA

-The Markets in Crypto-Assets (MiCA) Regulation contains several foundational provisions that structure the new regulatory landscape.
+The MiCA Regulation introduces several foundational provisions that define the new regulatory landscape.

 Scope of Regulated Crypto-Assets

-MiCA defines the crypto-assets it covers, which include electronic money tokens (EMTs), asset-referenced tokens (ARTs), and utility tokens.
-However, the regulation does not apply to all digital assets.
-It excludes most non-fungible tokens (NFTs), crypto-assets that qualify as traditional financial instruments, and central bank digital currencies (CBDCs).
+MiCA applies to electronic money tokens (EMTs), asset-referenced tokens (ARTs), and utility tokens.
+It does not cover all digital assets, excluding most unique non-fungible tokens (NFTs), crypto-assets that qualify as traditional financial instruments under existing law, and central bank digital currencies (CBDCs).

-The regulation places a significant emphasis on stablecoins, classifying them as either EMTs (backed 1:1 by a single fiat currency) or ARTs (maintaining a stable value by referencing other assets like gold, a basket of currencies, or other cryptocurrencies).
-Issuers of these tokens must maintain sufficient reserves and meet strict operational requirements.
+The framework places a strong emphasis on stablecoins, classifying them as either EMTs, which are backed 1:1 by a single fiat currency, or ARTs, which maintain a stable value by referencing a basket of assets.
+Issuers of these tokens are subject to strict reserve and operational requirements.

 Licensing for Crypto-Asset Service Providers (CASPs)

-Any business offering crypto services in the EU—such as exchanges, custodial wallet providers, or advisory firms—is classified as a CASP.
+Any business offering crypto services in the EU, such as exchanges or wallet providers, is considered a CASP.
 To operate legally, a CASP must obtain a license from a national regulator in an EU member state.
-The licensing process requires meeting capital demands, typically between €50,000 and €150,000, and demonstrating robust governance, risk management, and KYC/AML procedures.
+This involves meeting capital requirements, typically between €50,000 and €150,000, and establishing robust governance and compliance procedures.

-To foster market integrity, MiCA explicitly prohibits market abuse.
-This includes a ban on insider trading, the unlawful disclosure of inside information, and any activity designed to manipulate market prices or mislead investors.
+To ensure market integrity, MiCA explicitly prohibits market abuse.
+This includes banning insider trading, unlawful disclosure of inside information, and any activity intended to manipulate market prices or mislead investors.

 How MiCA Affects Crypto Users in Europe